INF554Fall17/a7-skir-skir/notes.md

 #### What are you telling with your visualization?
 What is the story?
 1. Growth in the Education of Women.
 2. Participation Growth of Women in the Workforce.
-3. Work-life Balance of Women in the Workforce.
+3. Wage Gap in Management Accounting.
-4. Wage Gap in Management Accounting.
+4. Leadership Gap.

 #### How do you plan to use interactive visuals?